Janosch-Gehring/nlu-annotations/var_sentence_task/resources/intro_text.md

 ## Task Procedure

-You will first have to pass the qualification test to confirm that you are human and understand English.
+You will first have to pass a simple 4-question qualification test to confirm that you are human and understand English.
 The qualification test will ask you to pick the best meaning for a word in a short text.
 If you fail the qualification test, you will not be able to start writing.
-You will receive a small amount of money as compensation for your time.

 If you pass qualification, the writing page will automatically unlock for you.

-If you cannot think of a sentence for a word, or you are confused by the words displayed, you can press the button on the bottom of the page to get a new word.
+If you cannot think of a sentence for the given word, you can press the button on the top of the page to get a new word.
 You can use the button as many times as you want.
 You have to write five sentences to clear the task.

 ## Good luck and have fun!